-Community libraries are not usually government-funded and they often struggle for funds.
-They play a crucial role in their communities as they are often the only place that their users can access books to further their education and learn skills for life but many community libraries have very little budget to buy books.
+Community libraries are not usually government-funded and often have very little if any budget.
+Yet they play a crucial role in their communities as they are often the only place that local people can access books to further their education and learn skills for life.

 We are working with community libraries in a number of African countries to create Book Havens; special spaces where children’s reading and learning can flourish.
 In each library, we will train volunteer and informal librarians in how to run their library while also supporting, engaging and inspiring young readers.
 In addition, we will provide funds to refurbish the library’s space to ensure it is welcoming and child-friendly and purchase locally published books and provide a collection of brand new children’s books from here in the UK.